dthelegend/diss/main.typ

 == Methodology

 The solver will be evaluted using the #link("https://satcompetition.github.io/2023/downloads.html")[SAT Competition 2023 Parallel Track benchmarks].
 This provides a set of comprehensive benchmarks over both real and theoretical problems, and a standard point of comparison with a swathe of modern parallel SAT solvers.
-The main metric that will be measured for the solver is time to solve.
+The main metric that will be measured for the solvers is time to solve.
+The time for the reduction is not taken into account as the reduction is by far the fastest operation in the solver pipeline and as polynomial time operations, they are not major contributors to the overall running time of the program.

-The main way that we will analyse our reductions is using fitness distance correlation coefficient@fdcc, as well as analysing how well each of the reductions performed with our solvers, and by comparing the growth characteristics of each of the problems.
+The main way that we will analyse our reductions is using fitness distance correlation coefficient@fdcc with the hamming distance from the global optimum (or the first global optimum with the most true variables).
+This is a common benchmark for search landscape analysis for evaluating fitness functions, but serves an identical role here with the fitness function being the evaluation function of the QUBO matrix.
+This allows for the objective measurement of how well each of the reductions performed with our solvers.
+The growth characteristics of each of the reduction's are already well understood and can be read in more depth in their respective papers.

 == Results